-□ Request TIGR Portal Access: Register for, and establish, access to the TIGR Portal well before attempting to enter application data and uploading required documentation.
+1.3.1 Entity Setup and Preparation □ Request TIGR Portal Access: Register for, and establish, access to the TIGR Portal well before attempting to enter application data and uploading required documentation.
 Requests for access must be submitted by the entity applying for funds.
 The required TIGR System Access Form and the TIGR how-to guide can be found on the DRRP webpage.
 TIGR access granted per application is unique to that application.
 A new TIGR System Access Form must be submitted by the applicant specific to the individuals associated with the DRRP application, regardless of current TIGR access.
 Access may be granted to a third party procured by the applicant by using the TIGR System Access Form for Subrecipient's Vendors.
-For additional information on TIGR access, refer to the TIGR System Access Form Instructions for Subrecipients or Vendors found of the DRRP webpage. □ Ensure Project Eligibility: Ensure the project is for an eligible activity as defined in the applicable section (4.5 Project) of this guide and is aligned with the GLO's invitation to
+For additional information on TIGR access, refer to the TIGR System Access Form Instructions for Subrecipients or Vendors found on the DRRP webpage.

-□ Identify Stakeholders: Identify all key signatories, decision-makers, and other relevant stakeholders to show and ensure local capacity. □ Identify Infrastructure Unmet Needs: Identify unmet infrastructure needs and describe how the proposed infrastructure project will contribute to long-term recovery and restoration of housing in the most impacted and distressed (MID) areas. □ Identify Housing Unmet Needs: Identify unmet housing needs as applicable for affordable multifamily housing activities.
+□ Identify Stakeholders: Identify all key signatories, decision-makers, and other relevant stakeholders to show and ensure local capacity. □ Gather Supporting Documentation: Applicants will be required to provide documentation to support portions of the application.
+See GLO Document List and Naming Convention available on the DRRP webpage. □ Identify Infrastructure Unmet Needs: Identify unmet infrastructure needs.
+Describe how the proposed infrastructure project will address the identified unmet needs and contribute to long-term recovery and restoration of housing in the most impacted and distressed (MID) areas. □ Identify Housing Unmet Needs: Identify unmet housing needs as applicable for affordable multifamily housing activities. □ Ensure Project Eligibility: Ensure the proposed project is for an eligible activity as defined in the applicable section (4.5 Project) of this guide and is aligned with the GLO's invitation to apply for the DRRP.